ylashin/HadoopPD/readme/spark-streaming-part5.md

     })
 ```

-3. Those few lines are flattening the DStream object into a group of normal RDDs and for each RDD we call rdd.take() which picks top N & converts RDD into an array of underlying objects.
+3. Those few lines are flattening the DStream object into a group of normal RDDs and for each RDD we call rdd.take() which picks top N records thus converting an RDD into an array of underlying objects.
 Then we take this plain array of tuples and use HttpSender class created above to do the simple HTTP POST.
 4. Package and copy the new fat jar to docker container as we saw in previous parts.
 5. In docker container, run the same command.